cd../blog

 8-K filings by industrySEC filings datamaterial events by sector8-K analysisindustry filing patterns

-If you sort industries by raw 8‑K count, a few groups quickly float to the top.
-That’s not because their IR teams are chatty; it’s because their business models and regulations churn out more “reportable events” than others.
+If you sort industries by raw 8-K count, a few groups quickly float to the top.
+Not because their IR teams are chatty.
+Because their business models and regulations churn out more reportable events.

 Financial Services: The Perpetual News Machine

-A large bank might easily file thirty, forty, even fifty 8‑Ks in a year.
-That sounds like chaos until you remember how much is going on inside even a “boring” financial institution:
+A large bank might easily file thirty, forty, even fifty 8-Ks in a year.
+That sounds like chaos until you remember what's actually happening inside even a "boring" financial institution:

 • Quarterly earnings releases under Item 2.02